LemmenAid/coastal-gardens/README.md

 ## Project Description

-_Coastal Gardens is a interactive website for my fourth portfolio project with [Code Institute](https://codeinstitute.net/ie/)._
+_Coastal Gardens is a website for my fourth portfolio project with [Code Institute](https://codeinstitute.net/ie/)._

-Coastal Gardens is a web platform designed to connect and support coastal gardeners in Ireland and the UK.
-Focused on the unique challenges and rewards of gardening by the sea, the site provides accessible resources, insights, and a collaborative space for gardeners.
-Users can browse a curated selection of feature posts, explore their plant zone, and, by becoming members, unlock a personalized dashboard.
-Members have the opportunity to save favorite posts, keep track of their comments, and publish their own garden stories to inspire other coastal enthusiasts.
+Coastal Gardens is a website designed to connect and support coastal gardeners in Ireland and the UK.
+Focused on the unique challenges and rewards of gardening by the sea, the site provides a selection of feature posts, plant zone information, and, by becoming members, unlock a personalized dashboard.
+Members have the opportunity to save favorite posts, keep track of their comments, and publish their own garden stories to inspire other coastal gardeners.

 ## Project Purpose

-The purpose of Coastal Gardens is to foster a vibrant online community dedicated to coastal gardening.
-Recognizing the specific needs of the coastal region, the platform aims to be a comprehensive resource for both beginners and seasoned gardeners facing the unique conditions of seaside environments.
-By providing a space for knowledge exchange, storytelling, and advice, Coastal Gardens empowers gardeners to create thriving, resilient gardens and build connections with others who share similar experiences.
+The purpose of Coastal Gardens is to create an online community dedicated to coastal gardening.
+Recognizing the specific needs of gardening by the sea, the platform aims to be a comprehensive resource for both beginners and seasoned gardeners facing the unique conditions of the coast.
+By providing a space for knowledge exchange, storytelling, and advice, Coastal Gardens empowers gardeners to create thriving and resilient gardens.

 ***